arlotito/iotedge-device-container/README.md

 ## iotedge cli
 To access the iotedge CLI, open a bash:
 ```
-docker -H <docker-host> exec -it iotedgec bash
+docker -H <docker-host> exec -it iotedgec bash and use the CLI as you would normally do.
 ```
 where:
 * `<docker-host>` is the docker host where the 'iotedgec' container is running (ex.
-127.0.0.1 or any other) and use the CLI as you would normally do.
+127.0.0.1 or any other)

 example:
 ```
 docker -H 192.168.2.96 exec -it iotedgec bash
 ```
-and then for instance:
+and then, to list the iot edge modules:
 ```
 iotedge list
 ```